 Other fungicide seed treatments can include strobilurins such as pyraclostrobin which can also target most smuts and root rots.
-A strobilurin disrupts energy production by the fungus and can be useful for preinfection (when spores become active) or when spores are being produced.
-Other fungicide seed treatments contain fludioxonil and can target seedling roots, and root rots (ie. Rhizoctonia).
-Carboxin can be used against smuts and bunts, while Captan can be used for seedling rots.
-For Pythium, both triazoles and strobilurins may be effective but products containing metalaxyl may prove more efficient against this "water mold".
+A strobilurin disrupts energy production by the fungus and can be useful for pre-infection (when spores become active) or when spores are being produced.
+Other fungicide seed treatments contain fludioxonil and can target seedling roots, and root rots (i.e. Rhizoctonia).
+For Pythium spp which are known to cause seedling blight and root and crown rots, both triazoles and strobilurins may be effective but products containing metalaxyl may prove more efficient against this "water mold".